Healthy Homes Assessment Aotea

 What We Do

-As building inspectors, we are experts in all elements involved in professional house inspects.
-We’re here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors we deal with all the elements involved in professional house examinations.
+We are there to make sure you make the best decision when buying your next home.

-We are specialised in a range of services to make sure that you are completely updated on the condition of any property that you might be contemplating buying or selling in addition to other solutions.
+We are specialised in a range of services to ensure you are fully informed of the condition of any property you may be contemplating buying or selling in addition to other solutions.

-We do not just work with you but we also work with some large clients including local councils, banks, and insurance companies.
-They seem to appreciate this peace of mind provided, because of the information contained provided in our building inspection reports.
+We don’t just cooperate with you, we also work with important clients such as the local authorities, banks and insurance firms.
+They seem to are pleased with the reassurance provided, due to the details provided in our building inspection reports.

-We have a systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into the report, you can actually see any problems that might be discovered.
-With our detailed reporting it’s no wonder we receive so many referrals from clients our service to family and acquaintances.
+With our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into the report, you can actually see any problems that might be found.
+Through our comprehensive report, it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports